niloycste/Object-Oriented-Programming-Cheatsheet/README.md

 # OOP-Cheatsheet
 ## Core Concept of OOP
-Lets talk about what is OOP in a layman language.
+Lets talk about what is  `OOP` in a layman language.

 Imagine you're building a virtual world, like a video game or a simulation.
 In this world, everything can be thought of as objects.
 Objects are like characters or things that have characteristics (attributes) and can do things (methods).

+**Class:** Class is a blueprint like how an object will behave.

 **Objects:** These are the main entities in your virtual world.
 For example, if you're creating a game, an object could be a player, an enemy, or a weapon.